Research output per year

 • Software engineering solutions for applied geography

-His first degree was in Geography and Geology.
-This was followed by a Ph.D. focused on software development and undertaken in the early days of Digital Image Processing and Artificial Intelligence.
-Applying machine vision techniques and statistical classifiers to the task of identify pollen viewed under a scanning electron microscope, it is some of the earliest research into automated Palynology.
+He gained his first degree in Physical Geography and Geology, and followed this by a Ph.D. focused on software development that was undertaken in the early days of Digital Image Processing.
+Developing code in FORTRAN to apply machine vision techniques and statistical classification tools to the identification of pollen grains viewed under a scanning electron microscope, this work was pioneering in the field of automated Palynology.

-His research career has gone on to addressed the development and application of spatial technologies and spatial analyses to a wide range of social and environmental issues and concerns.
-This includes methodological developments in spatial analyses, particularly through the application of dasymetric mapping and dasymetric areal interpolation techniques, and most recently by using applied spatial accessibility modelling.
-He is an accomplished programmer who remains actively engaged in the construction of bespoke software solutions to support his work.
-Mitch has accrued an impressive record of research activity, publishing articles across a wide spectrum of high quality academic journals, and presenting the outcomes of his latest activities at international conferences around the world.
-He has extensive experience of undertaking consultative projects, with both National Government Agencies and Non-Government Organisations, including extended secondments to the UN-funded "International Center for Tropical Agriculture" (CIAT) based in Cali, Colombia.
+Mitch has accrued an impressive record of research activity, publishing articles across a wide spectrum of international peer-reviewed academic journals, and presenting the outcomes of his latest activities at conferences around the World.
+He has extensive experience of undertaking consultative projects with Government Agencies and Non-Government Organisations, both nationally and internationally, which have included secondments to the UN-funded "International Center for Tropical Agriculture" (CIAT) based in Cali, Colombia.

-Software Engineering: Currently focussed on the C# Programming language (C#, WinForms, ADO.NET, WPF) in teaching activities.
-Experienced in coding with various other programming languages, such as Python, SQL, PL/pgSQL, HTML/CSS/JavaScript/PHP, used principally in support of research activities and student projects.
+Software Engineering: Current teaching is focussed on the C# Programming language (C#, WinForms, ADO.NET, WPF).
+Experienced in developing in a range of other programming languages (Python, SQL, PL/pgSQL, HTML/CSS, JavaScript, PHP), used in support of both research activities and student projects.

-Geoinformatics: Particularly regarding the use of spatially enabled object relational databases.
-Primarily based on PostgreSQL + PostGIS + pgRouting, but with additional experience in using SQLite/SpatiaLite, ArcGIS, and other GIS packages.
+Geoinformatics: A long track record in the adoption of spatially enabled object relational databases.
+Primarily based on PostgreSQL + PostGIS + pgRouting, but with experience also in SQLite / SpatiaLite, QGIS, ArcGIS, and various other desktop GIS packages.

-Web Mapping: Design and implementation of web sites incorporating maps and other spatial elements.
+Web Mapping: Design and implementation of websites that incorporate maps and other spatial elements.
 Coding in HTML / CSS / JavaScript / jQuery.
-Client-side web mapping principles and technologies based on the use of GoogleMap API, Bing Map API, and FOSS libraries, particularly Leaflet API, OpenLayers API and Turf.js.
-Server-side web mapping principles and technologies including PHP scripting and GeoServer configuration and information management.
-Further expereince in the use of OpenTripPlanner, WMS feeds, WFS feeds, and GeoJSON & KML data interchange.
-Also, the implementation of multi-tier server architecture solutions based on a WebServer - GeoServer - Spatial Database stack.
+Client-side web mapping principles and technologies based on APIs such as GoogleMap, Bing Map, Leaflet, OpenLayers, and Turf.js.
+Server-side web mapping principles and technologies based on PHP scripting and GeoServer configuration.
+Also experience in the use of OpenTripPlanner, WMS and WFS data feeds, and GeoJSON & KML data interchange.
+The implementation of multi-tier server architecture solutions based on a WebServer + GeoServer + Postgres/PostGIS stack.

 Academic distinctions: